hyperstudio/Annotation-Studio/README.md

-## Annotation Studio
+# Annotation Studio
-Hyperstudio Annotation Application.

-##
+An annotation platform designed for teaching and learning in the humanities, and with aspirations to more general use.

-### Compatible with the MIT Annotation Data Store
+## Dependency: MIT Annotation Data Store
 https://github.com/hyperstudio/MIT-Annotation-Data-Store

 Set the data store up first, then rename application.sample.yml to application.yml and point your annotation studio instance to the API in that config file.

 ## Installation
-Set up rails and postgres (if you haven't yet, try: https://github.com/thoughtbot/laptop)
+Set up Rails and Postgres (if you haven't yet, try: https://github.com/thoughtbot/laptop)

 Then:
 - ```mkdir annotation-studio```